 No. FYE is an optional program.
 Selection of participants is based upon expressed interest, and participation is limited by available spaces.

 What kind of room will I live in?

 FYE students typically live in Traditional Lifestyle double rooms with one other roommate.
 Limited single rooms are available as well.

-What kind of activities are available in the FYE halls?
+What kinds of activities are available in the FYE halls?

 Many social, educational and cultural activities are sponsored and planned by the Residential Life and Housing FYE Staff.
 You are also welcome to help plan these programs.
 It's a great way to get involved and meet others in your hall.